-This part of the manual tells you how to use safety belts properly.
-It also tells you some things you should not do with safety belts.
+This section of the manual describes how to use safety belts properly.
+It also describes some things not to do with safety belts.

-Do not let anyone ride where he or she cannot wear a safety belt properly.
-If you are in a crash and you are not wearing a safety belt, your injuries can be much worse.
-You can hit things inside the vehicle harder or be ejected from it and be seriously injured or killed.
+Do not let anyone ride where a safety belt cannot be worn properly.
+In a crash, if you or your passenger(s) are not wearing safety belts, the injuries can be much worse.
+You can hit things inside the vehicle harder or be ejected from the vehicle.
+You and your passenger(s) can be seriously injured or killed.
 In the same crash, you might not be, if you are buckled up.
 Always fasten your safety belt, and check that your passenger(s) are restrained properly too.

 It is extremely dangerous to ride in a cargo area, inside or outside of a vehicle.
 In a collision, people riding in these areas are more likely to be seriously injured or killed.
 Do not allow people to ride in any area of your vehicle that is not equipped with seats and safety belts.
 Be sure everyone in your vehicle is in a seat and using a safety belt properly.
-Your vehicle has indicators as a reminder to buckle your safety belts.
-See Safety Belt Reminders on page 3-28.